The Ultimate London Shopping Guide

 There are thousands of places to shop in London.
 The choice is immense whatever your sex, age or budget!
 For a few ideas on where to go, see our London Shopping Guide featuring the best stores and markets the city has to offer.

 Given the countless shopping options available in London, it’s sometimes hard to know where to start.
 Below we explain what we consider the key to the perfect London shopping experience.
-Our London shopping tips include the best shopping districts, stores and markets.
+Our London shopping tips include the best shopping districts, stores, and markets.

 It goes without saying that there are lots of places to shop in London.
 We’ve compiled a list of the most important ones that should definitely be included in your “To Do” list.

-If you’re in search of something a bit different, you should head for Shoreditch, Brick Lane and Spitalfields Market in the East End, where you’ll find lots of alternative stores, vintage markets and second-hand shops.
+If you’re in search of something a bit different, you should head for Shoreditch, Brick Lane and Spitalfields Market in the East End, where you’ll find lots of alternative stores, vintage markets, and second-hand shops.
 If you want to see the famous Harrods department store, on the other hand, Mayfair is the place to go.
 Harrods is on Knightsbridge, to the south of Hyde Park.

 Below we explain in detail what’s special about the individual shopping locations.

 Soho is only a few yards from the famous shopping miles Regent Street and Oxford Street.
 If you want to shop in London’s trendiest district, Carnaby Street is the ideal starting point.
 Among the stores to be found here are Toms, SkinnyDip, Lazy Oaf, MAC, Cheap Monday, Pepe Jeans, Diesel, Büro, Vans, Puma, Havaianas, and The North Face – to name just a few!
-However, the one thing not to be missed in Soho is the Kingly Court shopping mall, which is home to countless stores, bars and restaurants.
+However, the one thing not to be missed in Soho is the Kingly Court shopping mall, which is home to countless stores, bars as well as restaurants.

-Soho not only has some great shopping amenities, but excellent restaurants as well.
+Soho not only has some great shopping amenities but excellent restaurants as well.
 So for all you foodies and gourmets out there, we’ve compiled a list of the ten best restaurants in Soho – definitely one of our favorite haunts!

 Covent Garden is one of our favorite places in London for shopping, chilling and even having a drink.
-Located on the north bank of the Thames on a level with Waterloo Bridge, this district offers something for everybody and is definitely worth a visit. 🙂 For further information about Covent Garden, for example directions for getting there, please see our article.
+Located on the north bank of the Thames on a level with Waterloo Bridge, this district offers something for everybody and is definitely worth a visit. 🙂 For further information about Covent Garden, for example, directions for getting there, please see our article.

 We recommend starting your shopping expedition at the market, also known as Apple Market, and then moving on to the famous stores.
 Among the well-known brands to be found at Covent Garden are Apple, Jo Malone, Mulberry, Sandro, Original Penguin, Godiva, Burberry, Pandora, Ash, Ray Ban, Kate Spade NY, Jigsaw and Chanel.